Date Last Walked: May 2018

 Retrace your steps from the start of the walk back to your car.
 Now go and treat yourself to a lovely cold Keo.
 Cheers, and well done!

-May 2018: Barn Swallow, Blackbird, Black-headed Bunting, Chaffinch, Chiffchaff, Chukar, Coal Tit, Corn Bunting, Cretzschmar’s Bunting, Cyprus Wheatear, European Bee-eater, Goldfinch, Great Tit, Hooded Crow, House Martin, Jay, Linnet, Magpie, Masked Shrike, Olivaceous Warbler, Orphean Warbler, Ortolan Bunting, Pied Flycatcher, Pied Wheatear, Red-backed Shrike, Sardinian Warbler, Serin, Spanish Sparrow, Sparrowhawk, Tree Sparrow, Wood Pigeon.
+Birds seen on this walk: Barn Swallow, Blackbird, Black-headed Bunting, Chaffinch, Chiffchaff, Chukar, Coal Tit, Corn Bunting, Cretzschmar’s Bunting, Cyprus Wheatear, European Bee-eater, Goldfinch, Great Tit, Hooded Crow, House Martin, Jay, Linnet, Magpie, Masked Shrike, Olivaceous Warbler, Orphean Warbler, Ortolan Bunting, Pied Flycatcher, Pied Wheatear, Red-backed Shrike, Sardinian Warbler, Serin, Spanish Sparrow, Sparrowhawk, Tree Sparrow, Wood Pigeon.